angular/angular/src/cdk/portal/portal.md

-# Portals

-### Overview
+### Portals
 A `Portal `is a piece of UI that can be dynamically rendered to an open slot on the page.

-The "piece of UI" can be either a `Component` or a `TemplateRef`.

-The "open slot" is a `PortalHost`.
+The "piece of UI" can be either a `Component` or a `TemplateRef` and the "open slot" is a `PortalHost`.

-Portals and PortalHosts are low-level building blocks that other concepts, such as overlays, can be built upon.
+Portals and PortalHosts are low-level building blocks that other concepts, such as overlays, are built upon.

 ##### `Portal<T>`
 | Method | Description |